airbnb/swift/swift.md

 let urlValidator = URLValidator().isValidURL(/* some URL */)
 ```

-* **Names should be written with their most general part first and their most specific part last.** The meaning of "most general" depends on context, but should roughly mean "that which most helps you narrow down your search for the item you're looking for".
+* **[1.7](#1.7) Names should be written with their most general part first and their most specific part last.** The meaning of "most general" depends on context, but should roughly mean "that which most helps you narrow down your search for the item you're looking for".
 Most importantly, be consistent with how you order the parts of your name.

 ```swift
 // WRONG